Think TPMS Think Autogem

 To understand programmable and universal sensors it’s important for us to remind ourselves of several basic principles.

-• TPMS sensors wirelessly transmit data from within each wheel to receiver unit(s), located within the chassis, which are wired to the ECU of each vehicle.
+• TPMS sensors wirelessly transmit data from within each wheel to receiver unit(s), located within the chassis, which are connected to the ECU of the vehicle.

 • Each TPMS sensor has its own unique identifying code (ID), which is also incorporated into the data that it transmits.
 The vehicle ECU is programmed to accept data only from the sensors with sensors/ID’s that it is paired with.

 • If a sensor is replaced in any of the wheels, the vehicle ECU must have the unique ID code of the new sensor programmed to it.
 If this is not completed a TPMS light will remain illuminated because the vehicle would not be able to accept data from the new sensor.

 • There are a multitude of different sensors, for different vehicles, that transmit their data with different protocols or in layman’s terms, languages.
 For example a Renault vehicle may only listen to sensors that speak the Renault language and also only those that speak the Renault language with the correct accent.

 • Certain vehicles can auto-learn the ID codes of new replacement sensors to their ECU’s, others must be electronically programmed with a compatible diagnostic tool which is commonly referred to as an OBD reset.
 The ‘drive around’ or ‘active’ type of auto-learn can sometimes be problematic as these require the vehicle to be driven following a specific set of conditions, usually above a minimum speed, but below a maximum speed and in some cases for as long as 20 minutes – which in some areas is simply impossible to complete.

 • In Europe there are already over 130 different OE sensors required to have full range coverage of the current vehicle parc.
 This number is rapidly increasing and in the more mature US market there are over 290 different OE sensors.